International LEGO® Brick Art

-The show will include a range of two and three dimensional work in a variety of scales, from jewellery to sculpture, and will include both wall mounted and plinth based work.
+The show features a range of two and three dimensional work in a variety of scales, from jewellery to sculpture, and includes both wall mounted and plinth based work.

-This family friendly exhibition will include a range of opportunities for visitors to get creative with construction bricks and will include a LEGO wall.
+This family friendly exhibition offers a range of opportunities for visitors to get creative with construction bricks and includes a LEGO® wall.

-A comprehensive tour pack will be provided which will include ideas for additional workshops, competitions and educational activities.
+A comprehensive tour pack is provided which includes ideas for additional workshops and competitions.

 David Turner – based in Belfast, Northern Ireland – has a BA Hons Degree in Fine and Applied Arts and a Masters in Fine Art.
 He has exhibited his work internationally and has work in public and private collections, including the collection of the Arts Council for Northern Ireland.
-For this exhibition, David will be exhibiting a LEGO® firearms installation which consists of approximately 25 replica guns.
+For this exhibition, David is exhibiting a LEGO® firearms installation which consists of 19 replica guns.
 This work makes reference to his childhood spent in Northern Ireland during ‘The Troubles’.

 Brazilian photographer Valentino Fialdini has created a series of photographs which show empty rooms and corridors.
 Using specialist lighting and photography techniques, Fialdini tricks the viewer’s eye in to thinking that the miniature LEGO® rooms he creates are life-sized.